hggit/Jawline-Tracing/README.md

     $ python landmark_jaw.py path/to/image.jpg

-The generated file `output.txt` contains the 68 landmark co-ordinates for each face detected.
+The generated file `output.txt` contains the 68 landmark co-ordinates for each face detected and the image `output_img.jpg` has the jawline curve on the input image.

-#### Examples